-But when we got to the top, we had spectacular views of Kilimanjaro
+But when we reached the top, we had spectacular views of Kilimanjaro

 and the valley below.

-We were so high up I felt like I was in an airplane.
+We were so high up that I felt like I was in an airplane.

 Today was the first day I felt the altitude and had a slight headache,

-but my left leg was killing me most of all.
+but my left leg was killing me most.

 On my ankle is a scar band that goes all the way around, and it felt

 like I had a tourniquet tightening up with every step I took.